ndierckx/NOVOLoci/README.md

 Subsample            = This option is currently not available Save assembled reads = All the reads used for the assembly will be stored in seperate files (yes/no) Seed Input           = The path to the file that contains the seed sequence.
-Extend seed directly = This gives the option to extend the seed directly, in stead of finding matching reads.
+Split haplotypes     = This gives the option to extend the seed directly, in stead of finding matching reads.
 Only use this when your seed
                        originates from the same sample or a close reference (yes/no) Reference (optional) = This option is currently not available.
 Variance detection   = This option is currently not available.